 Exercise Intolerance in Cats

 Exercise intolerance is defined as the decreased ability to tolerate strenuous exercise.
-Cats with exercise intolerance want to get up and play or run, but aren’t able to keep up without having difficulty.
-This symptom is easily confused with lethargy, which is defined as a severe decrease in activity and willingness to exercise or even move.
+Cats with exercise intolerance want to get up and play or run, but aren’t able to keep up without difficulty.

-Exercise intolerance is observed in cats suffering from serious conditions such as heart or lung disease.
-Cats often hide signs of cardiovascular and respiratory disease until the illness is quite advanced, so exercise intolerance in cats indicates a need for urgent medical care.
-When present with other symptoms like pale gums, labored breathing, or collapse, exercise intolerance is indicative of a medical emergency.
+- Exercise intolerance in cats indicates a need for urgent medical care.
+When accompanied by other symptoms like pale gums, labored breathing, or collapse, exercise intolerance is indicative of a medical emergency.

-Diagnostic tests such as bloodwork and X-Rays are used to determine the underlying cause for this symptom and guide the best course of treatment.
+- Diagnostic tests such as blood work and x-Rays are used to determine the underlying cause for this symptom and to guide the best course of treatment.

 Exercise intolerance is rarely observed in cats, and it is often difficult to notice as adult cats do not typically exercise strenuously.